Growlanser II: The Sense of Justice: Characters

 Wein's Friend from the academy.
-Has a serious distaste for war, most likely caused by his father's death and subsequent health loss of his mother.
+He strongly dislikes war, most likely caused by his father's death and subsequent loss of his mother.
 After he and Wein graduated into knighthood, he left to become a diplomat and get into politics.
-He strongly believes that it can be made possible that the option of war should be made eliminated.
+He strongly believes that it is possible to eliminate war completely.
 Max is one of the good characters except when in his final bid for peace, he tries to turn the world into mindless puppets.
-He is sick and tired of watching people maim and kill each other so he would want to stop war at any cost.